 We’ll be glad to see the back of 2012…

+Are you huge fan of playing games?
+You won’t be indifferent to the lucky pharaoh free play.
+It’s obviously the best game.
 What a year it’s been.
 We know we all sound like stuck records, but it really has been a diabolical year of weather.
 Every farmer we speak to – be they organic, non-organic, dairy, livestock, arable or growers like us – has said the same thing.
 It’s been the worst year in living memory, and probably much further beyond.

+You’ll find the best mega moolah here, you have time to get it!
 It was the wettest summer since records began (around 100 years ago).
 Apparently the levels of sunlight in June were akin to those normally experienced in January.
 September brought the worst storm for 30 years.
 Slug populations have apparently been 200-300% higher than normal.
 So far this year we’ve had over 50 inches of rain.
 And only four periods of dry conditions that we can remember: March, 10 days in May, a week or so in September, and some of October.